How to Embed a Google Calendar in WordPress with a Plugin

 Plugin Details

-This product was originally released by its creator in October of 2021.
-It is currently on version 2.1.0 and last experienced a change on September 1st, 2023.
-The latest version functions on WordPress 6.3.3 and requires at least PHP 5.6 to operate on your server.
-This plugin is actively working on over 2,000 WordPress websites.
-It has had over 26,200 downloads.
-There have not been many help requests from customers.
-Reviews for Events Calendar for Google are very positive.
-Many of the users who left an evaluation found this plugin to be worthwhile.
+This piece of software was first published by its owner in October of 2021.
+It is presently on version 3.1.0 and last experienced an update on January 18th, 2025.
+The newest update operates on WordPress 6.7.2 and requires at least PHP 5.6 to work on your server.
+This plugin is presently running on over 2,000 WordPress websites.
+It has had over 35,080 downloads.
+There have not been many help requests from users.
+Reviews for this plugin are very positive.
+Many of the users who left a piece of feedback found this plugin to be worthwhile.

 Events Calendar for Google Pro is the plugin’s paid version and is available with a single, one-time purchase.
 Features in this version are more layouts to spice up your look.
 To make things easier as well, you have the ability to find your events using advanced filters and search.
 Your upcoming events may be added and listed on the sidebar for a quick look.
 You also have the option to revise your date format if you wish.
 If you want to make it further suit your site, you can set a random or custom color scheme for your display.
 Finally, users can add customized links for anchor and button styles.